Onwards to Mars!

 Onwards to Mars! is Fanfare Ciocărlia's eighth studio album.
-It was produced by Henry Ernst and Marc Elsner across 2015 and 2016.
+It was produced by Henry Ernst and Marc Elsner across 2015 and 2016 and released on 15 April 2016.

 The bulk of the album was recorded at UNDA Recording studio in Bucharest, Romania.
 Additional recording was done at Popschutz Studio in Berlin, Germany, Merlin Producciones in Medellín, Colombia, and Fanfare Ciocărlia's home village of Zece Prajini, Romania.
 The London-based Israeli musician Koby Israelite wrote seven of the fourteen tracks on the album specifically for Fanfare Ciocărlia.
 Other tracks include traditional Romanian folk songs, Screaming Jay Hawkins' "I Put a Spell on You" (with guest vocalist Iulian Canaf singing) and the cumbia-influenced "Fiesta de Negritos".
 Fanfare Ciocărlia recorded the latter in Medellín with Puerto Candelaria.

 Recording

 Fanfare Ciocărlia's previous two albums - Balkan Brass Battle and Devil's Tale - had both been collaborations.
 For Onwards to Mars!, as they were about to celebrate their 20th anniversary as a band, Fanfare Ciocărlia decided to return to their roots and record a straight ahead, high energy album of Balkan brass.
 To ensure they had fresh material to record they called on Koby Israelite, who also records for Asphalt Tango, for compositions.
 Deciding to record "I Put a Spell on You" they called on Iulian Canaf, a Romanian Roma vocalist who is noted for singing blues songs.
 Touring Colombia the band found their sound worked well with many of the local cumbia artists playing brass lead dance music so entered the studio in Medellín with local cumbia band Puerto Candelaria to record what would become Onwards to Mars! closing track, "Fiesta de Negritos".
 This worked so well that a video was shot of Fanfare Ciocărlia performing the song in Colombia.

 Onwards to Mars! cover is designed by Paul Hitter, a Romanian Roma painter who now lives in Los Angeles and creates colourful paintings that portray different aspects of Gypsy life.